The chance of a pregnancy after vasectomy is unlikely – but it can happen.

 This process is called recanalization and, as is explored in this case study, may result in pregnancy a few years after a vasectomy.

-So can you get pregnant after husband had vasectomy 10 years ago?
+So can you get pregnant after your husband had a vasectomy 10 years ago?

 Or how about getting pregnant 20 years after vasectomy?